 Many people are unaware of the energy consumption of the regular electronic appliances we use at home.
 Certain appliances like the refrigerator, work 24×7 and may consume a lot of energy.

 So finding alternatives that not only reduce the energy intake but also fulfil its work properly becomes important.
 In such cases, it is beneficial to have rated appliances that are energy-efficient.
 With enormous marketing information bombarding us, it is difficult to narrow down on a more sustainable choice.

 The best way is to check the Energy Star rating, that is to check the number of stars the product got from a government rating agency to know its energy consumption and efficiency.
 From refrigerators to washing machines, you can find many types of electrical appliances that are Energy Star rated.

 Another major cause of high energy bills is air leaks.
 Air conditioners and heating systems cannot work at their best efficiency if there are gaps in ventilation or drafts that filter into the room.

 The amount of time taken for you to heat or cool your room would increase substantially due to the leaks.
 With this, your HVAC system will have to work longer than the usual time it takes.
 To tackle this, you need to make sure that your home is insulated well with no chance for any air to escape through.

-An insulator with a high R-value is usually thicker and denser; they work great in acting as a barrier to prevent air from escaping.
+An insulator with a high R-value is usually thicker and denser; it works great by acting as a barrier to prevent air from escaping.
 At the same time, too much insulation can create ventilation issues in your home.
-This means that while insulating, don’t go overboard and cover-up all space.
+This means that while insulating, don’t go overboard and cover up all space.
 You could also consider smart vents for lesser-used parts of your home.

 Utilize LED Lighting